pinkest-nekomata/LaDS-Lore-Project/START HERE.md

 Longer quotations are set aside in block quotes:
 > Character: What they said.
 > *Narration, if included, goes in italics.*
+> Where part of a quote is omitted, such as skipping over less-relevant dialogue ornarration, \[...] appears.

 If actions from a cutscene or animation are described in the flow of text, they'll appear `in this format` indicating that it's a summary of what's happening on-screen, not text in the game..